 - More heavily discounted: Has been around for much longer (launched in August 2005).

-If the count of individual advantages (bullet points above) is taken as a guide, the 1300D is the clear winner of the match-up (13 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1300D or the 1D Mark II N handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1300D or the 1D Mark II N perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1300D vs 1D Mark II N